BranchMetrics/branch-deep-linking-public-api/README.md

 **app_id** _required_
 : The id of the originating app

+**user_id** _required_
+: The dashboard user id.
+This will be sent to you by the Branch team to give you access to this API

 **calculation_type**  _required_
 : This defines whether the rule can reward a user indefinitely, or a single time.